General Cage Requirements

-Housing requirements will depend on the size and the species of bird(s) kept and on whether the birds remain in their enclosure or are allowed to free fly.
-At a minimum, for all birds, the shortest side of the cage should be at least twice the wing span of the largest bird being kept in the cage to allow them to stretch their wings freely.
+Housing requirements will depend on the size and the species of bird(s) kept and on whether the birds remain in their enclosure or are allowed to fly free.
+At a minimum, for all birds, the shortest side of the cage should be at least twice the wingspan of the largest bird being kept in the cage to allow them to stretch their wings freely.
 For birds housed continually in the cage this should be larger.

-Metallic parts – Stainless steel is ideal but expensive.
+Stainless steel is ideal but expensive.
 Parts made of galvanised iron can be problematic, especially if new as zinc from the galvanisation process can be toxic to birds if chewed.
 Thoroughly scrubbing newly galvanised aviary wire with a weak acidic solution such as vinegar and/or allowing it to weather will reduce the risk of toxicity.
 Chrome or power coated wire is generally okay but, depending on the manufacturing process, zinc or lead content of wire itself can also be too high and pose a risk of heavy metal toxicity.
-At our bird specialist facility we see metal toxicity often.
+At our practice we see metal toxicity often.

 Floors should be kept clean.
 A removable tray lined with newspaper that is changed at least weekly is ideal.
 Newsprint is not toxic to birds and can provide enrichment for birds that like to chew or burrow in it.
 The avian vets at our clinic all prefer newspaper to sand or grit as birds eat sand and grit and this is not healthy where these are heavily contaminated with droppings.